IDMNYU/audiolab/docs/multichannel.md

 # Overview

 The multi-channel audio system in the IDM audio lab consists of **an 8+1 system** - 8 full-range speakers, 1 subwoofer - arrayed in a *double quad* configuration.
-Each corner of the lab has a full-rangee speaker high in the ceiling and low near the floor.
-The subwoofer is at floor level in one corner of the room.
+Each corner of the lab has a full-range speaker (a [Micca COVO-S](https://www.miccatron.com/micca-covo-s-concentric-driver-speaker/)) high in the ceiling and low near the floor.
+The subwoofer (a Genelec 7060B](https://www.genelec.com/studio-monitors/7000-series-studio-subwoofers/7060b-studio-subwoofer) is at floor level in one corner of the room.

 The room layout below shows the speaker positions and audio channel numbers - the control room is at the bottom of the plan.